parikshitkumar1/Exotic_Zoo_Animal_Multiclass_Classifier/README.md

-multiclass classification, classifies exotic animals into 10 classes
+Multiclass classification, classifies exotic animals into 10 classes

 used Resnet9 Architecture